 Source: Federal Reserve Survey of Consumer Finances (2022).
 Median is the midpoint — half of households are above, half below.
 Average is pulled dramatically higher by extremely wealthy households.

-Notice the enormous gap between median and average.
-In the 55–64 age group, the average ($1.57M) is more than four times the median ($364,500).
-This happens because a small number of very wealthy households pull the average up while having no effect on the median.
-The median is the more useful benchmark for most people — it tells you where the typical household stands.
+Look at the gap between median and average.
+In the 55–64 group, the average ($1.57M) is more than four times the median ($364,500).
+A handful of very wealthy households drag the average way up while the median doesn't budge.
+For comparing yourself to "normal," the median is the number that matters — it tells you where the typical household actually stands.

 Income measures earning power.
 Net worth measures accumulated wealth.
-The distinction matters because income can disappear overnight — a layoff, disability, or economic downturn can cut income to zero.
-Net worth is what carries you through those disruptions.
+That distinction matters because income can vanish overnight.
+A layoff, a disability, an economic downturn — any of these can drop your income to zero.
+Net worth is what carries you through.

 Consider two households: